Chana Dal Recipe

 chana dal in a yellow color pot

-I already have an instant pot chana dal recipe on the blog, that’s much easier and one pot so if you are looking for a super simple recipe, check that out.
+I also have an instant pot chana dal recipe on the blog, that’s much easier and one pot so if you are looking for a super simple recipe, check that out.
+For this recipe, I use a few extra spices and steps and boil the dal first and then make the masala in a separate pan and then mix the two and then finish it with a second tadka.
+This recipe is also vegan and gluten-free.

 Ingredients

 Chana Dal: this recipe uses 100% chana dal and no other lentils.
-If you think only chana dal can be too heavy for your stomach, you can definitely replace 25% of it with a lighter alternative like toor or moong dal.
+If you think only chana dal can be too heavy for your stomach, you can replace 25% of it with a lighter alternative like toor or moong dal.

 Garlic-Ginger-Chili: I love using fresh ginger and garlic here which I crush using a mortar and pestle and then use in the recipe.
 The freshly pounded ginger and garlic give so much flavor to this dal.